pbauermeister/dfd/doc/README.md

 Sometimes, especially in complex diagrams, adding a connection can bring a constraint that is not desired.
-It is possible turn off the constraint posed by any given connectio, by appending a `?` to the connection:
+It is possible turn off the constraint posed by any given connection, by appending a `?` to the connection:
 ```data-flow-diagram constraint-relaxed.svg
 style vertical